mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Good thing we're not here to fight, then."

-  They tiptoed toward the armory tent, and Kip peeked underneath the cloth on the ground.
-He saw nothing but racks full of spears and a faint blue light from a bottle at the top of the tent.
+  They quietly whisped toward the armory tent, and Kip peeked underneath the cloth on the ground.
+He saw nothing but racks full of spears and a faint blue light from a bottle at the center of the canopy.
 He slipped underneath with minimal effort and slowly stood up as he continued to look around.
-His ears listening for any sign of trouble from the fire or from Lin, he began surveying the tent a little closer than he had before.
+With his ears intently listening for any sign of trouble from the fire or from Lin, he began surveying the room a little closer than he had before.
 All was blue and still, with no sign of the two. *They didn't just vanish*.
 He took up a spear and with one last glance at the room, signaled under the wall for Ginnu to come in.

   They both slowly walked around the room, looking at the weapons that were stockpiled - daggers, spears, swords, bows and arrows.
 All hardened and sharpened to an infinitesimal edge.